metacpan/metacpan-cpan-extracted/distros/P/Plack-App-Prerender/README.md

 ## response

-This is an array reference of response headers to pass from the result.
-It defaults to the following headers:
+This is a hash reference (since v0.2.0) of request headers to return from the proxy.
+The keys are the response header fields, and the values are the headers that will be returned from the proxy.

+Values of `1` will be a synonym for the same header, and false values will mean that the header is skipped.

+An array reference can be used to simply pass through a list of headers unchanged.

+It will default to the following headers:

 - `Content-Type`
 - `Expires`